 ‘what are the must-have things we consider when signing up with any affiliate program?’

 For us, while a lot of things go into our decision to promote a particular product, if we are to drill down to the most important, it would be a product fit for our audience.

 We only promote products we use or know someone firsthand that uses the product.

 And, of course, the service Must solve our audience’s problems.

 However, to get a broader insight we asked 40 other affiliate marketers the one thing they consider before joining any affiliate program.

 Their answers are as interesting and varied as one would expect.

-Majority of our responders agreed their audience are a deciding factor when it comes to choosing affiliate programs to join.
+The majority of our responders agreed their audience is a deciding factor when it comes to choosing affiliate programs to join.

 - Relevance to Audience

 - Reputation of Company